Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    > [!NOTE]
    > After calling `requestAttMtuChange()` ATT MTU value change should be accepted if both devices support new ATT MTU value according to the [Bluetooth Core Specification](https://www.bluetooth.com/specifications/bluetooth-core-specification/).

 4. When a listener monitoring the ATT MTU value changes is no longer needed, you can remove it.
-To do this, call `removeAttMtuChangeListener()` providing the identifier of the listener you want to remove.
+To do this, call `removeAttMtuChangeListener()` providing the identifier of the listener you want to remove:
    ```
    device.removeAttMtuChangeListener(listenerId);
    ```